iotaledger/chronicle.rs/README.md

 - 64-bit processor

-- At least a 10 Gbps network connection
+- Preferred a 10 Gbps network connection

-- At least 2 CPU cores
+- At least 2 CPU cores (only for the meantime)

     You can check how many CPU cores your device has, using the following command: